Project 250 is a set of five priorities to guide BIC U.S. towards our 250th anniversary in 2028.

 4. Increasing Global Awareness and Impact

-BIC U.S. World Missions has been active in cross-cultural ministry for over 100 years and has built a network of pastors, churches, and ministries all around the globe.
+BIC U.S. World Missions has been active in cross-cultural ministry for over 100 years and has helped establish a network of pastors, churches, and ministries all around the globe.
 We are committed to providing education about our global footprint and building relationships between our congregations and missionaries.
 Our objectives are:

 - Have BIC U.S. assigned ministers and congregations become more aware of the need for and challenges of cross-cultural ministry